 If you've always wanted to explore America and the southern states, Memphis is a great place to start your trip!
 You can't help falling in love with the city, known for its musical history of rock 'n' roll, soul and the blues.
 Legendary performers like Albert King, Louis Armstrong, Muddy Waters, B.B.
 King who influenced all graced these streets, and you'll be instantly swept up in its vibe.
 Arriving early?
 Don't miss the chance to explore, just be back in time for our Welcome Reception.
 It's here you'll meet your on-road Team, fellow travelers and future friends, all eager for the adventure that awaits and the characters you'll meet on this rich history tour.

 With the sound of soul still firmly in your memory, depart Memphis this morning and travel through the Mississippi Delta, hitting stops along the Mississippi Blues Trail and the Mississippi Freedom Trail.
-Heading down Highway 61 for the next leg of our Civil Rights Tour, we'll Dive into Culture in Clarksdale starting at the Delta Blues Museum, leaving you inspired by the musicians that kicked off the blues genre and the passionate locals keeping it alive today.
+Heading down Highway 61 for the next leg of our Civil Rights Tour, we'll Dive Into Culture in Clarksdale starting at the Delta Blues Museum, leaving you inspired by the musicians that kicked off the blues genre and the passionate locals keeping it alive today.
 Further south, we'll make a stop in Greenwood, a hub for Civil Rights activity in the 1950s and 1960s.
 You’ll visit Bryant’s Grocery & Meat Market in Money to learn about the tragic events that unfolded and lead up to the unjust murder of 14-year-old Emmett Till in 1955, an event widely credited as the catalyst for the Movement.
-Learn about the mark it made in American history as you pay tribute at Bryant's Grocery & Meat Market in Money, the spot of the tragic murder of 14-year-old Emmett Till in 1955, an event widely credited as the catalyst for the Movement.
 Arriving in Jackson, the stories of Emmett Till and so many others are illustrated through the eight interactive galleries of the incredible Mississippi Civil Rights Museum.
 Through personal stories and interactive displays, it provides a sobering look into the systematic oppression of Black Mississippians and their fight for equality between 1945 and 1970.
 Now full of newfound knowledge and stories, grab a bite or relax at the hotel before another full day of adventures tomorrow.

 It's hard to believe it's our last full day on our history and culture tour.
-A change in scenery awaits as we travel to Tuskegee, Alabama, to Connect with Locals at the home of Sandy Taylor.
-Exclusive to Trafalgar, today is all about a true warm Southern welcome at this Be My Guest brunch of her favorite dishes using locally grown produce and recipes from agricultural scientist George Washington Carver.
-You'll appreciate the hard work and passion as you learn how Sandy and her husband Harvey lovingly restored this mansion built in 1855 and hear stories about what it means to be African American owners of a historic property that was once an antebellum estate.
-Reaching our last destination, your time here begins with Atlanta sightseeing, starting with a moving walk along the Civil Rights Walk of Fame, featuring national icons including Rosa Parks, Reverend Jesse Jackson and President Jimmy Carter.
+A change in scenery awaits as we travel to Tuskegee, AL, to Connect With Locals at the home of Sandy Taylor.
+Exclusive to Trafalgar, today is all about a true warm Southern welcome at this Be My Guest brunch of her favourite dishes using locally grown produce and recipes from agricultural scientist George Washington Carver.
+You'll appreciate the hard work and passion as you learn how Sandy and her husband Harvey lovingly restored their mansion built in 1855 and hear stories about what it means to be African American owners of a historic property that was once an antebellum estate.
+Reaching our last destination, your time here begins with Atlanta sightseeing, starting with a moving walk along the International Civil Rights Walks of Fame, featuring national icons including Rosa Parks, Reverend Jesse Jackson and President Jimmy Carter.
 It's our last night together, so no doubt there will be a few tears as we share a hearty farewell dinner, plenty of stories and toast the last eight incredible days.